Hot Shots Academy

 - Proof of Diploma (High School, College, Transcript, or GED are all acceptable).

-- Completion of Student Enrollment Agreement (completed at orientation class).
+- Completion of the Student Enrollment Agreement (completed at orientation class).

-A background check will be completed on students after they are registered into the program.
+A background check and fingerprints will be completed on students after they are registered into the program.

 Non-Monroe County Residents